duke-jamf/scripts/README.md

 * `PKGPREFIX`: Used to set the bundle identifier on the generated packages.
 Example: `edu.duke`

-> *Note: It is highly recommend you set a package identifier prefix otherwise your resulting packages will be be prefixed `com.example`*
+> *Note: It is highly recommend you set a package identifier prefix otherwise your resulting packages will be prefixed `com.example`*

 ## Usage